 Active Minds is a student-run club on college and university campuses to promote conversation among students, staff, and faculty about mental health.
 In FY10/11, FY11/12, and FY13/14 RUHS - BH provided seed funding for four campuses in Riverside County to start up chapters on campus.
-The college and university campuses that now continue to have Active Minds chapters are the University of California Riverside, College of the Desert, Riverside City College, Mount San Jacinto College, and Moreno

-Valley College.
-Student activities include providing information to students and faculty regarding mental health topics and promoting self-care.
+The college and university campuses that now continue to have activities include providing information to students and faculty regarding mental health topics and promoting self-care.
 The development of the chapters and the positive working relationships between county mental health and the local college campuses continued to be of interest both at the local and state level.
 Maintaining student participation in the club, particularly at the community college level, has been a challenge.
 The RUHS-BH PEI team has worked with advisors and club presidents to provide technical assistance, outreach materials, and ongoing support to assist them with club activities and planning for the future.
 Additionally, suicide prevention trainings have been offered on their campuses for both faculty and students.